steven2358/awesome-generative-ai/README.md

 - [Ponzu](https://www.ponzu.ai/) - Ponzu is your free AI logo generator.
 Build your brand with creatively designed logos in seconds, using only your imagination.
 - [PhotoRoom](https://www.photoroom.com/) - Create product and portrait pictures using only your phone.
 Remove background, change background and showcase products.
 - [Avatar AI](https://avatarai.me/) - Create your own AI-generated avatars.
-- [ClipDrop](https://clipdrop.co/) - Create professional visuals without a photo studio.
+- [ClipDrop](https://clipdrop.co/) - Create professional visuals without a photo studio, powered by [stability.ai](https://stability.ai/).
 - [Lensa](https://prisma-ai.com/lensa) - An all-in-one image editing app that includes the generation of personalized avatars using Stable Diffusion.
 - [RunDiffusion](https://rundiffusion.com/) - Cloud-based workspace for creating AI-generated art.

-- [ClipDrop](https://clipdrop.co/) - Create professional visuals without a photo studio, powered by
+### Graphic design

+- [Brandmark](https://brandmark.io/) - AI-based logo design tool.
+- [Gamma](https://gamma.app/) - Create beautiful presentations and webpages with none of the formatting and design work.
+- [Microsoft Designer](https://designer.microsoft.com/) - Stunning designs in a flash.

 ### Image libraries